 The partnership has two objectives.

 One is to conduct pilot cancer health disparities research projects involving at least one investigator at each institution that will lead to submission of research proposals to NCI and other funding agencies.
 These projects will advance knowledge regarding cancer health disparities and, long term, will contribute to reducing and eventually eliminating those disparities.
 We invite interested participants to propose pilot projects that meet our partnership goals.
-View the current Request for Applications › Co-investigators will be asked to provide a brief overview of their proposed project at the partnership’s annual research collaboration forums:

 Projects underway include: